sagemath/trac_to_gh/Issue 2595.md

 # Issue 2595: rubiks and polymake both have a cube binary

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2595

 Original creator: mabshoff